The Wonders of Indoor Gardening

 Seeds generally need a soil temperature above 65º to germinate.
-If you have trouble maintaining that temperature, consider using a heating mat.
+This is rarely a problem with growing plants for fall, but keep it in mind whem starting seeds for spring.
 Covering your containers with plastic helps hold in moisture and creates a humid environment that encourages seeds to germinate.

 Make sure your plants don’t get too hot under the plastic, especially if you have the containers in a sunny area or under a warm light.
 Remove the plastic as soon as you see any signs of germination.
 Keep the soil mix evenly moist, using lukewarm water if possible.
 Water very gently to avoid disturbing the tender seedlings.